andriancabisada/andriancabisada/README.md

 - 🤔 I’m looking for help with ...
 GraphQL, Aggregate NodeJS
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ... cabisadaandrian@gmail.com
 - ⚡ Fun fact: ...
 I like to code on the back end.
-I'm a skateboarding after work.
+I'm a skateboarder after work.